 Where to Stay in Penzance if You’re Gluten Free

 Lastly, I have to give another shout out to Artist Residence!
-This is the boutique hotel, conveniently located on Chapel Street, that Dan and I stayed in on our most recent trip.
+This is the boutique hotel, conveniently located on Chapel Street, that Dan and I stayed in on our most recent trip and it’s perfect for Penzance gluten free travelers.

 The interior design, and everything from the copper soaking bathtub, to the retro Roberts radio playing classical music as we walked into the room, to the view of the chapel through our window, was just perfect.